 4. Stroll Down Via Dante for Some Window Shopping

-A great free activity to do while visiting Milan is taking a stroll down pedestrianized Via Dante, which connect Piazza Del Duomo to Castello Sforzesco.
+A great free activity to do while visiting Milan is taking a stroll down the pedestrianized Via Dante, which connects Piazza Del Duomo to Castello Sforzesco.

 Not only is it a perfect spot for some window shopping – with an array of retailers ranging from high-end boutiques to thrift stores, there’s something for everyone – but it also offers a fantastic people-watching experience.